developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 Specifically, we will mainly cover the [Image Automation Controller] and the [Notification Controller] in this post.

-Using the provided CRDs by these operators, we will be able to achive the following inside our Kubernetes cluster:
+Using the provided CRDs by these operators, we will be able to achieve the following inside our Kubernetes cluster:

 - [x] Fetch the latest tags of our specified Docker images